 Any donation of food, paper products, personal products

-A small box truck with lift gate or use of one once a week.
+A small box truck with lift gate, or cargo van.

 Someone with a truck who could drive even once a week to help us.